 Leakage

-As per Tool 22: Leakage in biomass in small-scale project activities, the relevant source of emission for the project activity is competing uses of biomass (Section 5.5, Paragraph 22).
-It is stated that:
+In accordance with paragraph 32 of AMS-III.AS, “General guidance on leakage in biomass project activities shall be followed to quantify leakages pertaining to the use of biomass residues”.
+The latest version of ‘General guidance on leakage in biomass project activities’ (version 0.3), EB 47, Annex 28 states in paragraph 18 that:

 “The project participant shall evaluate ex ante if there is a surplus of the biomass in the region of the project activity, which is not utilized.
 If it is demonstrated (e.g., using published literature, official reports, surveys etc.) at the beginning of each crediting period that the quantity of available biomass in the region (e.g., 50 km radius), is at least 25% larger than the quantity of biomass that is utilized including the project activity, then this source of leakage can be neglected otherwise this leakage shall be estimated and deducted from the emission reductions.”